 Minimally Invasive Spine Surgery Q & A

 A discectomy is a procedure used to remove part of a spinal disc that is damaged.
 This procedure is often performed when the damaged disc is causing nerve pain that extends down one or both legs.
 A decompression is a surgical procedure used to remove bone or soft tissue compressing the contents of the spinal canal.
 Some patients require a combination of the two procedures to repair their spines and provide relief from back and leg pain.
 These minimally invasive procedures are effective ways of addressing some back issues.
 Dr. Christensen has had substantial training and experience in delivering these procedures and his patients benefit from his expertise.

-Discectomies and decompressions are performed with specially designed instruments that fit through small tubes or retractors inserted at the location of the surgery that allows Dr. Christensen to perform these procedures through just a few small incisions.
+Discectomies and decompressions are performed with specially designed instruments that fit through small tubes or retractors inserted at the location of the surgery that allows Dr. Christensen to perform these procedures through small incisions.
 While still performed with the patient under general anesthesia, a minimally invasive procedure is quicker and provides better recovery outcomes for patients.

 What Are the Benefits of Minimally Invasive Spine Surgery?